web3privacy/docs/docs/membership/index.md

 * 25% discount in our online store (upcoming)
 * Voting rights in our [association](/association/) (optional, requires approval)
 * Opportunity to vote in a special category at the [Privacy Tech Awards](/projects/privacy-tech-awards) (upcoming)

+You can find a detailed description of each benefit on the [Personal benefits](/membership/personal-benefits) page.

 ### How to become a member?